Data-Efficient and Interpretable Tabular Anomaly Detection: Preliminaries: GA M and NODEGA M

-GAMs and GA$^2$Ms are considered as white-box models since they allow humans to visualize their functional forms in 1-D or 2-D plots by not allowing any 3-way or more feature interactions.
-Specifically, given an input $x\in\mathbb{R}^{D}$, a label $y$, a link function $g$ (e.g. $g$ is $\log ({p}/{1 - p})$ in binary classification), main effects $f_j$ for each feature $j$, and 2-way feature interactions $f_{jj'}$, GAM and GA$^2$M are expressed as:
+\paragraph{\textbf{GA$^2$M}} GAMs and GA$^2$Ms are designed to be interpretable with their functional forms only focusing on the 1st or 2nd order feature interactions and foregoing any 3rd-order or higher interactions.
+Specifically, given an input $x\in\mathbb{R}^{D}$, label $y$, a link function $g$ (e.g. $g$ is $\log ({p}/{1 - p})$ in binary classification), the constant / bias term $f_0$, the main effects for $j^{(th)}$ feature $f_j$, and 2-way feature interactions $f_{jj'}$, the GA$^2$M models are expressed as:

-Unlike commonly-used deep learning architectures that use all the feature interactions, GAMs and GA$^2$M are restricted to lower-order interaction (1 or 2-way), so the impact of each $f_j$ or interaction $f_{jj'}(x_j, x_{j'})$ can be visualized independently as a graph.
-That means, for $f_j$, we may plot $x_j$ on the x-axis and $f_j(x_j)$ on the y-axis.
-To plot $f_{jj'}$, we show a scatter plot with $x_j$ on the x-axis and $x_j'$ on the y-axis, where color indicates the value $f_{jj'}$.
-Note that a linear model is a special case of GAM.
-Humans can easily simulate the decision making of a GAM by reading $f_j$ and $f_{jj'}$ from the graph for each feature $j$ and $j'$ and taking the sum.
+Unlike other high capacity models like DNNs that utilize all feature interactions, GA$^2$M are restricted to only lower-order, 2-way interactions.
+This allows visualizations of $f_j$ or $f_{jj'}$ independently as a 1-D line plot and 2-D heatmap (called \textbf{shape plots}), providing a convenient way to gain insights behind the rationale of the model.
+On many real-world datasets, they can yield competitive accuracy, while providing simple explanations for humans to understand the model's decisions.
+Note these visualizations are always faithful to the model since there is no approximation involved.

-Here we review NodeGA$^2$M relevant to our changes.
-NodeGA$^2$M is based on GA$^2$M but uses the neural trees to learn feature functions $f_j$ and $f_{jj'}$.
-Specifically, NodeGA$^2$M consists of $L$ layers where each layer has $m$ differentiable soft oblivious decision trees (ODT) of equal depth $C$ where each tree only interacts with at most 2 features.
-Next, we describe ODTs.

-\paragraph{Differentiable ODTs:} An ODT works like a traditional decision tree except for all nodes in the same depth share the same input features and thresholds, which allows parallel computation and makes it suitable for deep learning.
-Specifically, an ODT of depth $C$ compares chosen $C$ input features to $C$ thresholds, and returns one of the $2^C$ possible options.
-Mathematically, for feature functions $F^c$ which choose what features to split, splitting thresholds $b^c$, and a response vector $\bm{R} \in \mathbb{R}^{2^C}$, the tree output $h(\bm{x})$ is given as:
+\paragraph{\textbf{NodeGA$^2$M}} NodeGA$^2$M~\citep{chang2021node} is a differentiable extension of GA$^2$M which uses the neural trees to learn feature functions $f_j$ and $f_{jj'}$.
+Specifically, NodeGA$^2$M consists of $L$ layers where each layer has $m$ differentiable oblivious decision trees (ODT) whose outputs are combined with weighted superposition, yielding the model's final output.
+An ODT functions as a decision tree with all nodes at the same depth sharing the same input features and thresholds, enabling parallel computation and better scaling.
+Specifically, an ODT of depth $C$ compares chosen $C$ input features to $C$ thresholds, and returns one of the $2^C$ possible options. $F^c$ chooses what features to split, thresholds $b^c$, and leaf weights $\bm{W} \in \mathbb{R}^{2^C}$, and its tree outputs $h(\bm{x})$ are given as:

-where $\mathbb{I}$ is the step function, $\otimes$ is the outer product and $\cdot$ is the inner product.
-Both feature functions $F^c$ and $\mathbb{I}$ would prevent differentiability.
-To address this, $F^c(\bm{x})$ is replaced with a weighted sum of features with a temperature annealing that makes it gradually one-hot: